-- 1. Turn off the main power switch on the rear of the equipment and remove all USB devices except a keyboard and mouse as well as all extension boards.
+- 1. Unplug the plug of the power code from the outlet and remove all USB devices except a keyboard and mouse as well as all extension boards.
 Then start the equipment. - 2.
 If the symptom persists after step 1, the OS may be corrupted.
 If you have a recovery DVD, restore the system drive back to the factory default using the recovery DVD.